nylend95/Chess-old/README.md

 Chess game developed in JavaFX as a challenge for me & Mikkel.

 #### TODO
-- Test pawn
 - Move backwards in history
+- Improve all tests
 - Selection of promotion type
-- Improve all tests
-- AI needs to get a copy of board
 - Show which player to move in GUI
-- Make GUI size adjustable
+- Show which piece is selected as human
-- Convert project to Maven (or something easier)
+- Convert project to Maven (or something easier)?
+- Button for resigning or offering draw?